 When you navigate to one of these sections, you will be presented with another set of thumbnail images, one for each of the associated Plant Pages.
 Clicking on a thumbnail will take you to that Plant Page, where there will be a large picture of the subject, and usually some narrative text discussing the plant.
 Within this text there may be other links that will result in display of other photos of the subject, or take you to another page.
 At the bottom of the page is a “Back to Genus” link, that will take you back to the main genus page for the current Plant Page; you can also click your browser’s back button to go to the last page you visited.

 The site contains an always-growing set of articles on individual genera or groups of genera, or on other topics.
 These provide detailed information on the specific topic, often spanning many illustrated pages.
-The Articles are a resource for all professionals seeking information outside of their main area of expertise, enthusiasts seeking to expand their knowledge and beginners eager to find out more about these fascinating gesneriads.
+The Articles are a resource for all of professionals seeking information outside of their main area of expertise, enthusiasts seeking to expand their knowledge and beginners eager to find out more about these fascinating plants.
 Articles will sometimes contain links to other pages within the site and to external resources.

 There are a number of other site features and content:

 - On many plant pages, and in some articles, you will find that hovering your cursor over a main image will result in magnification of the image.
 This allows you to examine detail in the photograph that may not be readily visible at the normal display size.
 Note that not all images have a large “background” image available for zooming.
-The wonderful image zoom tool on this site is created by Magic Zoom.
+The wonderful image zoom tool on this site is created and supplied by Magic Zoom.